Lemony Snicket bibliography: Horseradish

+The Lump of Coal

-The Lump of CoalThe Lump of Coal is a Christmas story.
+The Lump of Coal is a Christmas story.
 A living lump of coal falls off a barbecue grill.
 He wishes for a miracle to happen.
 The lump of coal is artistic and wants to be an artist.
 He goes in search of something.
 First, he finds an art gallery that, he believes, shows art by lumps of coal.
 But when he comes in, he sadly discovers the art is by humans who use lumps of coal.
 He then finds a Korean restaurant called Wongs Korean Restaurant and Secretarial School.
 But he goes in and discovers that all things used must be 100% Korean (although the owner does not use a Korean name or proper Korean spices).
 The lump of coal continues down the street and runs into a man dressed like Santa.
 The lump of coal tells the man about his problem, and the man gets an idea.
 He suggests he put the lump of coal in his bratty son's stocking.
 The son finds it and is ecstatic.
 He has wanted to make art with coal.
 So he makes portraits and he and the lump of coal become rich.
 They move to Korea and open an actual genuine Korean restaurant and have a gallery of their art.

+The Chronicles of Harris Burdick: Fourteen Amazing Authors Tell the Tales

+Lemony Snicket wrote the introduction to the anthology book inspired by The Mysteries of Harris Burdick by Chris Van Allsburg.